Nursing (Learning Disabilities) MSc

 EU/EEA and Swiss students who have settled or pre-settled status under the EU Settlement Scheme, as well as Irish nationals, may be eligible for the UK tuition fee rate.

-Subject to eligibility, UK students joining this programme in academic year 2021/22 can apply for a Tuition Fee Loan from the Government to cover the full cost of tuition fees.
-UK students enrolling on the programme in academic year 2021/22 may also be eligible to apply for additional funding to help with living costs.
-This includes a training grant of at least £5,000 per annum for Nursing students.
+Subject to eligibility, UK students joining this course can apply for a Tuition Fee Loan from the Government to cover the full cost of tuition fees.
+UK students enrolling on the course may also be eligible to apply for additional funding to help with living costs.
+This includes a training grant of at least £5,000 a year for Nursing students, plus an additional £1,000 a year for specialising in a field of nursing where demand is particularly high.

 EU/EEA and Swiss students who have settled or pre-settled status under the EU Settlement Scheme may be eligible to apply for financial support.
 Irish nationals should ordinarily apply to Student Universal Support Ireland (SUSI).
 Please see www.edgehill.ac.uk/eufinance for further details.